influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/administration/backup-and-restore.md

 The restore does not write the existing cluster's `_internal` database to the new cluster.

-#### Syntax to restore from incremental and metadata-only backups
+#### Syntax to restore from incremental and metadata backups

-Use the syntax below to restore an incremental or metadata-only backup to a new cluster or an existing cluster.
+Use the syntax below to restore an incremental or metadata backup to a new cluster or an existing cluster.
 **The existing cluster must contain no data in the affected databases.**
 Performing a restore from an incremental backup requires the path to the incremental backup's directory.